Report: Seahawks DE Aldon Smith wanted in battery case in New Orleans area

 The bulletin states that Smith committed the offense at the French Press Coffee House in front of Home Depot in Chalmette, which is east of downtown New Orleans.
 The bulletin stated Smith does not have an address in the area but does have relatives there.

-ESPN confirmed the incident, and reported that St. Bernard Parish District Attorney Perry Nicosia said Smith “allegedly choked a victim unconscious” during a confrontation that began inside a coffee house.
+ESPN confirmed the incident and reported that St. Bernard Parish District Attorney Perry Nicosia said Smith “allegedly choked a victim unconscious” during a confrontation that began inside a coffee house.
 According to WDSU, the incident was captured on camera.

+In a statement Monday afternoon, the Seahawks said they were looking into the matter.

+“We are aware of the reports regarding Aldon Smith,” the statement read.
+“Aldon notified us and we are gathering more information.
+We have no further comment at this time.”

+Smith signed what was reported to be a one-year contract with the Seahawks.
+Financial details were not immediately disclosed and his contract had not been revealed publicly yet as of Monday afternoon.

-Smith, 31, was suspended by the NFL for a variety of offenses from 2016-19.
+Smith, 31, was suspended by the NFL for a variety of offenses from 2016-19 including a domestic violence arrest, a hit-and-run and one yearlong suspension for violating the league’s policy on substance abuse.
 He was cleared to play last year and saw action in all 16 games with the Cowboys.

-Smith, a first-round pick in 2011 out of Missouri, was a standout with the 49ers from 2011-14 before his career began to be derailed by legal and substance-abuse issues.
+Smith, a first-round pick in 2011 out of Missouri, was a standout with the 49ers from 2011-14 — he was named an All-Pro in 2012 when he recorded 19 1/2 sacks — before his career began to be derailed by legal and substance-abuse issues.
 He played for the Raiders in 2015.

 In 2018 Smith also pleaded no contest to two misdemeanor charges as part of a plea with prosecutors in San Francisco to settle a domestic violence case.
 Smith also pleaded no contest to charges involving a hit-and-run accident in 2015 after a charge of DUI was dropped.
+Smith also had an arrest for making a false bomb threat at Los Angeles International Airport in 2014.
+In all, Smith had four separate NFL suspensions costing him 80 games from 2014-2020.

 Seattle coach Pete Carroll and general manager John Schneider have not been available to the media this offseason — Carroll last spoke two days after the team’s loss to the Rams in the wild card round of the playoffs — so they have not had comment on the team’s signing of Smith.